salmans/Razor/README.txt

      - A garbage collection transformation is applied on Shostak's CC implementation to get rid of transformations in form of c -> d where both c and d are elements of the model (constants in K in the rewrite system).
+     - Fixed a bug where every disjunct on the right needed to be true in order for the formula not to be instantiated.